rzuquim/dotfiles/README.md

 > If the domain is not available use the raw file on the
 > [GitHub](https://raw.githubusercontent.com/rzuquim/dotfiles/master/install.sh) repository.

+> [!WARNING]
+> These scripts aim to be [idempotent](https://en.wikipedia.org/wiki/Idempotence) so if any network error occur, try
+> to run it again.
+It should continue where it started.

 ## Thanks to…

 - [dt](https://www.youtube.com/channel/UCVls1GmFKf6WlTraIb_IaJg) and his